IBM/solsa/README.md

 applications at a higher-level of abstraction using the languages and tools they are familiar with.

-Developers can use SolSA to configure Kubernetes resources using Javascript or Typescript instead of YAML.
+Developers can use SolSA to configure Kubernetes resources using JavaScript or TypeScript instead of YAML.
 But SolSA is not just a syntax.
 SolSA supports bundling together resources into reusable abstractions that expose curated configuration parameters.
 For instance, SolSA offers a `ContainerizedService` bundle that combines a `Deployment` and a `Service`, automatically bridging the